SolaceProducts/terraform-provider-solacebroker/docs/resources/cert_authority_ocsp_tls_trusted_common_name.md

 ### Required

 - `cert_authority_name` (String, Deprecated) The name of the Certificate Authority.
-Deprecated since 2.19.
+Deprecated since SEMP API version 2.19.
 Replaced by clientCertAuthorities.
 - `ocsp_tls_trusted_common_name` (String, Deprecated) The expected Trusted Common Name of the OCSP responder remote certificate.
-Deprecated since 2.19.
+Deprecated since SEMP API version 2.19.
 Replaced by clientCertAuthorities.

+### Read-Only

+- `id` (String) Identifier attribute, for internal use only.